NateWr/pkp-docker/readme.md

 ## Plugins

-Plugins and themes can be stored in a `./plugins` directory and accesed by multiple containers with a symlink.
+Plugins and themes can be stored in a `./plugins` directory and accessed by multiple containers with a symlink.

 Clone the plugin into `./plugins`.